copper-leaf/trellis/README.md

 asynchronously.
 The result is a mess of callbacks and spaghetti code that is not typically managed well and ends up being repeated throughout the application, which makes it difficult to maintain.

-_Specifikation_ provides a small type-safe interface for building objects which encapsulate and validate business logic, and a fluent API for combining these smaller specs into larger, more complex specs.
+_Trellis_ provides a small type-safe interface for building objects which encapsulate and validate business logic, and a fluent API for combining these smaller specs into larger, more complex specs.
 The result is that multiple conditions can be implemented as needed, but evaluating the complex spec is just the same as evaluating a small spec: just pass the object to test and a callback will eventually give you the result.
 And since the building and testing of the spec is now separated from the code that needs to validate against the spec, you can now dynamically build the spec and inject it with an IoC container, giving you a clean separation of concerns in your code.

 Common use cases are for evaluating boolean logic, and for computing complex numeric logic.